b) Terms / right attached to equity shares

 # Note :

-2 Company has filed an appeal during the year against the disputed dues of Goods & Services Tax for Financial Year 2017-18 of Rs.784179.
+1 Company is in process of filling an appeal to The GST Appeallate Tribunal against the disputed dues of Goods & Services Tax including Penalty of Rs.784179 for Financial Year 2017-18.

 Level 1: Level 1 hierarchy includes financial instrum ents measured using quoted prices.